AmaVic/vc-viewer/README.md

 # Serve using your preferred static file server
 ```

-The application will be available at `http://localhost:8080`.

 ## Development 🛠️

 ### Prerequisites

-- Rust 1.70 or later
+- Rust 1.75 or later
 - Node.js 18 or later (for frontend development)
 - Git
+- Docker (optional, for containerized deployment)

 ### Backend Development